DPDK/dpdk/doc/guides/nics/enic.rst

   All the above plus:

   - Action: count

+The VIC performs packet matching after applying VLAN strip.
+If VLAN stripping is enabled, EtherType in the ETH item corresponds to the stripped VLAN header's EtherType.
+Stripping does not affect the VLAN item.
+TCI and EtherType in the VLAN item are matched against those in the (stripped) VLAN header whether stripping is enabled or disabled.

 More features may be added in future firmware and new versions of the VIC.
 Please refer to the release notes.